How to sell on Facebook Marketplace the right way

 Daily deals and more details on promotions produce significantly more clicks and sales than their counterparts.
 Because, of course, they do.
 Everyone wants in on a deal with the lowest price.

 No one is forced to put items on sale.
-But joining the demand and keeping with the seasons should definitely be on one's checklist.
+But joining the demand and keeping with the seasons should definitely be on one's checklist when learning how to sell on Facebook Marketplace.
 There's value in lowering your price but getting the maximum profit you expect from a purchase.

 Further, those sales are increased even more when Facebook Checkout is available.